 “This program definitely tested my physical endurance/stamina but also was immensely satisfying.
 I enjoyed getting to know people I’d never met before and worked hard with the knowledge that what I was doing did make a difference…Thanks again for giving me this amazing experience!”

 “Thanks for another great year of SCoCo!
 I think we had an awesome group this year . . .
 I enjoyed all of our speakers and I also enjoyed being able to work at different parks this year – it made the program more interesting and allowed us to tackle a greater variety of projects.”

 “The Student Conservation Corps is AWESOME!
 Also, we’re saving the earth and all that, rather than flipping burgers.”

 “SCoCo manages to employ kids, get them outside, and care for parks all at the same time.”

 The Student Conservation Corps is a community-sponsored program.
 Over the past seven years SCoCo has been made possible with support from the following partners:

-Bainbridge Island Parks Foundation • Bainbridge Island Metro Parks & Recreation District • Bainbridge Island Land Trust • Sustatinable Bainbridge • The Bainbridge Community Foundation • The Associated Bainbridge Communities (ABC) Conservation/Education Foundation • The Washington Foundation for the Environment • Bainbridge Ace Hardware • Bay Hay and Feed • AmeriCorps • The generosity of many individual donors
+Bainbridge Island Parks Foundation • Bainbridge Island Metro Parks & Recreation District • Bainbridge Island Land Trust • Sustatinable Bainbridge • Bainbridge Community Foundation • The Associated Bainbridge Communities (ABC) Conservation/Education Foundation • The Washington Foundation for the Environment • Bainbridge Ace Hardware • Bay Hay & Feed • AmeriCorps • The generosity of many individual donors